hube/phoneygirlfriend.com/_posts/2015-04-10-new-hotness.markdown

 author: Hubert Lee
 ---
 We've been working hard on the next version of Phoney Girlfriend and Phoney Boyfriend.
-Here's a small preview of what's coming in the next update as well as what it took to get there.
+Here's a small preview of what's coming in the next update.

 ## New Characters
 We're introducing two new girlfriends and one new boyfriend in the next update.